rticommunity/rticonnextdds-examples/examples/lambda_content_filter/README.md

 The lambda filter in this example provides similar ease of use and even greater flexibility—the lambda function can run arbitrary code.
 Even better, the lambda filter is defined by actual C++ code, so the compiler will detect errors and it can be more efficient.
-It has one disadvantage, though. `DataWriter`s can discover the SQL filter expression used by a `DataReader` and automatically filter samples before delivering them.
-With the lambda fßilter we need to explicitly register the same filter on the publication side if we want writer-side filtering.
+It has one disadvantage, though. `DataWriters` can discover the SQL filter expression used by a `DataReader` and automatically filter samples before delivering them.
+With the lambda filter we need to explicitly register the same filter on the publication side if we want writer-side filtering.